 Bandiera, Oriana, Andrea Prat, and Raffaella Sadun.
 "Managing the Family Firm: Evidence on CEOs at Work."
-Columbia Business School, 2014.
+Review of Financial Studies (forthcoming).

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.